raindogdance/WasabiDoc/README.md

 @[youtubePlaylist](PLAYLIST_ID)
 ```

-Optionally you can also specify the start position of a video in seconds: (e.g. starts at 100 seconds)
+Optionally you can also specify the start position of a video in seconds (e.g. starts at 100 seconds):

 ```md
 @[youtube](VIDEO_ID,100)
 ```

-And the index of the video of a playlist: (e.g. starts the third video)
+And the index of the video of a playlist (e.g. starts the third video):

 ```md
 @[youtubePlaylist](PLAYLIST_ID,VIDEO_ID)